 Some of the most important things to keep in mind include:

-Generally speaking, average-sized pit bulls require between 900 and 1800 calories of food each day.
+average-sized Pit Bulls require between 900 and 1800 calories of food each day.
 This obviously represents quite a range, so you’ll need to tailor the amount of food provided to your pet.

 Additionally, you’ll have to factor in your dog’s typical activity level.
 Couch-potato dogs may become overweight if provided with too many calories, while active, working dogs will need plenty of calories to provide the energy they need.

-Caloric content is important, but it is not the only factor you’ll need to consider when selecting a food.
-You also need to select a food with a proper balance of
+Caloric content is important, but it is not the only factor you’ll need to consider when selecting a dog food.
+You also need to select a dry dog food with a proper balance of

-Protein: Minimally, adult dogs require foods that have protein levels of at least 18%.
-However, because pit bulls are typically active, muscular dogs, they’ll remain healthier if provided a diet that contains more than 30% protein.
+Minimally, adult dogs require foods that have protein levels of at least 18%.
+However, because Pitbulls are typically active, muscular dogs, they’ll remain healthier if provided a diet that contains more than 30% protein.

 You’ll want to do everything you can to help reduce the chances of bloat occurring.
 A few of the best ways to do so include:

-In addition to the things you’ll want to look when selecting food for your pit bull, there are a few other things you’ll want to look for when feeding any dog.
+In addition to the things you’ll want to look when selecting the best dog food for Pitbulls, there are a few other things you’ll want to look for when feeding any dog.
 This way, you can be sure that you are giving your dog a nutritious food that’ll help keep your pet healthy and happy.